-In the late 1700 and early 1800s, there were a number of firsts related to ballooning, and all of these first caused the public to embrace what was called “balloonmania.”
+In the late 1700 and early 1800s, there were a number of firsts related to ballooning.
+All of these first caused an excited public to embrace what was called “balloonmania.”
 Clothing was printed with balloon images and fashions were styled au ballon that included rounded skirts and huge puffed-sleeved dresses.
 Hair was also coiffed à la montgolfier, au demi-ballon, or à la Blanchard.
 In addition, women began wearing what was called the “balloon hat,” described by one person as “worn low down on one side, and high on the other.”

 Dresses, hair, and hats were not the only items that sported a balloon theme.
 People could buy almost anything decorated with images of balloons.
 For instance, numerous engravings were printed to commemorate balloon flights, chairs were designed with balloon backs, and silver and pewter plates were engraved with balloons, as were all sorts of snuff boxes.
 There were also the following items: